rust-lang/book/src/ch05-01-defining-structs.md

 field as in a regular struct would be verbose or redundant.

-To define a tuple struct, start with the `struct` keyword and the struct name followed by the types in the tuple.
+To define a tuple struct, start with the `struct` keyword and the struct name followed by the types in the tuple, and end with a semicolon.
 For example, here we define and use two tuple structs named `Color` and `Point`:

 <span class="filename">Filename: src/main.rs</span>